-The testing requirement for international travelers arriving in the U.S., including returning U.S. citizens and residents, is being further tightened as well: Starting December 6, all international arrivals, vaccinated or not, need to be tested for COVID no more than one calendar day before their flight to the U.S., a requirement that remains in place.
+As for those returning to the United States from France, as of December 6, all international arrivals, vaccinated or not, need to be tested for COVID no more than one calendar day before their flight to the U.S., a requirement that remains in place.
 And all foreign arrivals into the U.S. must be vaccinated.